Hiring international employees is an increasingly common tactic in today’s competitive job market.

 Payroll

-International payroll often involves a lot of challenges due to the varying laws regarding benefits, payroll taxes, reporting, inflation and more.
+International payroll often involves a lot of challenges due to the varying laws regarding benefits, payroll taxes, reporting, inflation, and currency fluctuations.

 Apart from the difficulty of compliance, it also poses a data storage risk as you must account for all the countries' data protection laws.